-If an employee averages 30 hours per week in a fiscal year, he/she is eligible to participate in the School's health insurance program.
-If an employee averages 25 hours per week in a fiscal year, he/she is eligible for retirement benefits.
+If an employee averages 30 hours per week in a fiscal year, they are eligible to participate in the School's health insurance program.
+If an employee averages 25 hours per week in a fiscal year, they are eligible for retirement benefits.
 For more information on benefits, see Section IV of this Handbook.